Balloon modeling is easy!

 And of course, you will learn how to make the very first basic shape in balloon modeling: the bubble (and its elongated variant, the "sausage").

 To start out, a simplified version of the balloon dog will enable you to take your first steps without too much difficulty.
-Then, after getting the chance to practice alongside Môssieur Ballon (pausing the video if necessary), an improved version of the balloon dog will enable you to perfect your new skills.
+Then, after getting the chance to practice alongside Môssieur Ballon (pausing the video if necessary, or studying the step-by-step photo guide), an improved version of the balloon dog will enable you to perfect your new skills.

 Well, a promise made is a promise kept!